Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-g-parm.rst

-	-  The driver may capture and arithmetically combine multiple successive fields or frames to remove color edge artifacts and reduce the noise in the video data.
+	-  The driver may capture and arithmetically combine multiple successive fields or frames to remove color edge artifacts and reduce the woke noise in the woke video data.

 	-  The driver may capture images in slices like a scanner in order to handle larger format images than would otherwise be